MaterializeInc/materialize/doc/developer/platform/formalism.md

 ## Capabilities

 The `since` and `upper` frontiers are allowed to advance through the use of "capabilities".
+Layers keep track of the capabilities they've issued, and use those capabilities to determine when frontiers may advance.
 Each capability names a `GlobalId` and a frontier.

 * `ReadCapability(id, frontier)` prevents the `since` frontier associated with `id` from advancing beyond `frontier`.
 * `WriteCapability(id, frontier)` prevents the `upper` frontier associated with `id` from advancing beyond `frontier`.